 Understanding Food Justice

 The crux of food justice is the right to community control over and access to affordable, fresh, culturally relevant foods that people want to eat – especially for low-income and communities of color with the least access.
-Across all of our work, we challenge ourselves to use an anti-oppression lens to build more equitable systems and healthier communities.

 According to the Food and Agriculture Organization, Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life.
 MOM provides intervention for those times when food security is not possible.